What is Ethical Investing?

 Portfolios which contain only those investments that adhere positively to a particular sustainability theme such as environmental technology, carbon intensity, sustainable agriculture and forestry, water technology, waste management, community investing, affordable housing, sustainable property and infrastructure, human rights, microfinance or governance.
 This category also includes multi-strategy portfolios which may contain a variety of asset classes or a combination of these themes.

-This emerging investment style involves actively placing capital in businesses and funds that are directed toward solving specific and significant environmental and social challenges while providing returns to the investor that range from principal to above market.
+This emerging investment style involves actively placing capital in businesses and funds that are directed toward solving specific and significant environmental and social challenges.
+Additionally, they provide returns to the investor that range from principal to above market.
 By leveraging the private sector, these investments can provide solutions at a scale that purely philanthropic interventions usually cannot reach.
-Investors usually include high net wealth individuals, institutional investors, charities, corporations and foundations who invest across a wide range of asset classes and where success is measured by a combination of financial returns and environmental and social impact.
+Investors usually include high net wealth individuals, institutional investors, charities, corporations and foundations.
+These stakeholders invest across a wide range of asset classes and where success is measured by a combination of financial returns and environmental and social impact.

 ESG integration is the incorporation of environmental, social and governance factors into the investment decision-making process.
 More specifically, ESG knowledge is used to inform the analysis of risk, innovation, operating performance, competitive and strategic positioning, quality of management, corporate culture and governance and to enhance financial valuation, portfolio construction, engagement and voting practices.